Hot vs Cold Perm: What is the Difference?

 The cold technique is appropriate for those seeking tighter and more defined coils.
 Your tresses will also take on a moist appearance.
 It is definitely a more dramatic coil style as they are able to start close to the roots without risking burns.
 The behaviour of the waves is also reversed.
 For coils created with the alkaline treatment, they are more obvious when wet and loose when your tresses are dry.

-What Is The Level of Styling and Aftercare Required?
+What Is The Level of Aftercare Required?

 For any kind of curling treatment, the aftercare is as important as the process itself.
 Let’s take a look at how to keep your new curls looking fresh.